 - Special Set Hearings, Non-Jury Trials, and evidentiary Motion hearings are set with the Court through the Magistrate Assistant only.

-- Notice/Motions to Set Cause for Trial must be filed and docketed with clerk before hearing dates can be given or a hearing can be set.
+- Notice/Motions to Set Cause for Trial must be filed and docketed with the clerk before hearing dates can be given or a hearing can be set.
 Notices must include specific motion or petition/counter petition to be tried with the date filed with the Clerk and Docket Entry Number and the estimate of time necessary for trial.

 - For any hearing request, please send your Notice/Motion to Set Cause for Trial or written request with the Order of Referral to divisional email: CAD-MJCA-K@pbcgov.org with the amount of time requested for your motion/petition and a copy of the motion/petition.
 Magistrate Zeitenberg will review and decide whether the amount of time you are requesting is appropriate for your motion.

 - The Magistrate Assistant will contact you once Magistrate Zeitenberg has reviewed the motion/petition and hearing request.
 Available date(s) and time(s) will be provided to the parties.
 The moving attorney shall then coordinate a mutually agreeable date and time with opposing counsel or pro se party.
 If counsel/parties are unable to agree after first attempting to coordinate as to a hearing date, then the scheduling difficulty may be brought to the Court's attention on UMC for appropriate disposition.

 - Non-Jury Trials and Special Set Hearings are set by Court order and cannot be canceled, continued, or reset unless the issues of this motion(s) have been settled and an order entered, the motion(s) is/are withdrawn or dismissed, or further order of the Court.